friedrith/pragmatic-design-system/slides/slides.md

 }
 ```

-It gives more interaction between the components
+It gives more interaction between the components.
+It can be a function or a component.

 ---